-5. NF B as NF service producer may compare the received recovery timestamp with previous recovery timestamp associated with the Consumer Id and detect the NF service consumer was restarted, if the received recovery timestamp is newer than the previous one.
+5. NF B as NF service producer may compare the received recovery timestamp with previous stored and detect the NF service consumer has restarted, if the received recovery timestamp is newer than the previous one.

-The consumer Id for the resource may be updated if another service consumer took over the usage of the resource. e.g. if a new consumer Id is received during a service operation of a resource, NF B as NF service producer shall consider the service consumer handling the resource has changed and associate the resource with the new consumer Id and recovery timestamp.
+The consumer Id for the resource or the Binding Indication with the scope set to "callback" may be updated if another service consumer took over the usage of the resource. e.g. if a new consumer Id is received during a service operation of a resource.
+NF B as NF service producer shall consider the service consumer handling the resource has changed and associate the resource with the new consumer Id or according to the new Binding Indication and with the corresponding recovery timestamp.

-6. NF B may consider that the context in the NF A corresponding to all the resources associated with the consumer Id and the previous stored recovery time stamp has been lost.
+6. NF B may consider that the contexts in NF A corresponding to all the resources associated with the consumer Id or all resources bound to the entity (with which the recovery timestamp is associated) and the previous stored recovery time stamp have been lost.
 NF B triggers then appropriate restoration or clean-up actions.

 NOTE 1: This procedure is only supported by NF services that support signalling the recovery timestamp attribute.